shurikeagle/some-auth/README.md

 }
 ```

+To use implemented repository correctly in a relational database for example, one need to create two tables there:
+1. A table for users where columns are representing [AuthUser](https://docs.rs/some-auth/latest/some_auth/trait.AuthUser.html) getters;
+2. A table for refresh tokens where resfresh token strings are stored.

 You may also use Axum auth middleware to protect your API (available only with `features = [ "axum-auth" ]` feature):
 ```rust
 /// Controls if user is authenticated and optionally checks if user is admin